jettyblue/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  - The 'name' in the outer function is being used in the inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  - It was not the same the first and second time, the dice number will change each time because it is random.

 c.
 What is the lexical scope of `newRoll`?

+  - const newRoll

 ### Task 3 - Stretch Goals